Qualified New Business Venture Certification/Early Stage Business Investment Program

 Application and Awards Process:

 Applicants for the QNBV program should complete an application through an Account Manager.
-The application will be assigned to an underwriter and go through the award review process.
+The completed application will be assigned to an underwriter and go through the award review process.
 For more information on application review, internal process and award distribution, please refer to WEDC’s award administration policies and procedures.